Congratulations, RELS and CLAS Graduates 2020!

 Embree's publications -- treating South Asian religion, culture, politics and language particularly of the colonial period into the 1990s -- can hardly be listed adequately here.
 Apart from his many edited and co-edited volumes on South Asian history, literature and politics, he has authored Imagining India: Essays on Indian History (1989), Utopias in Conflict: Religion and Nationalism in India (1990), India's Search for National Identity (1988), and many others.

 Dr. Embree's personal library has arrived at Dalhousie just as we strengthen and expand South Asia as an area of special concern within Religious Studies, History and the larger Faculty of Arts and Social Sciences at Dalhousie.
-The 2018-19 year saw the launching of a new pair of courses on South Asian Religion and Politics, co-taught by Profs.
-Colin Mitchell (History) and Christopher Austin (Religious Studies); these courses will be offered again in the 2019-20 year: Hindu, Muslim, Sikh.
+The 2018-19 year saw the launching of a new pair of courses on South Asian Religion and Politics: HIST/RELS 2509 Hindu, Muslim, Sikh: Identity, Culture and State in Pre-Colonial South Asia and HIST/RELS 2510 Hindu, Muslim, Sikh: Locating the Trauma of Modern South Asia, co-taught by Profs.
+Colin Mitchell (History) and Christopher Austin (Religious Studies); these courses will be offered again in the 2019-20 year.
 A proposal is now under consideration to expand the existing Minor in Middle East Studies, housed in the Dept. of History, to create a Minor in South Asian and Middle East Studies; both first year and second year Sanskrit will be offered at Dalhousie again in the 2019-20 year, as well as other courses on Hinduism and South Asian religions.

 Dalhousie Religious Studies, History, Classics, the Killam library, the Faculty of Arts and Social Sciences and Dalhousie University extend heartfelt thanks and gratitude to the surviving family of Dr. Embree for their priceless gift of this book collection.
 Much thanks as well go to Jill Liu, who patiently and efficiently processed the collection, Jennifer Lambert at Killam Library, Jack Hawley at Columbia, and Donna Edwards for their assistance in bringing this incredible collection to Dalhousie.